baebyengseon/baebyengseon.github.io/_pages/about.md

   - /about.html
 ---

 Hello.
 I am a Ph.D. candidate in political science at Claremont Graduate University specializing in American politics and political theory with a focus on American political institutions and thought.
-My research broadly examines American political institutions and their philosophical principles.
+My research broadly examines American political institutions and their philosophical foundations.
 Currently, I study representation both theoretically and empirically by using a mixed-method approach that integrates normative and formal theories, historical analysis, and quantitative research methods.